vaultage-pm/vaultage/README.md

         - build the UI into `public/`
     - `make serve` to build and serve the UI at `http://localhost:9000`.
 It watches for file changes in the UI.
     - `make clean` to remove the compiled files in `public/dist`
-- `vaultage-ui-simple`
-    - `make build` to
-        - copy the compiled `.js` file from `vaultage-client` (you need to run `make dist/vaultage.js` in `vaultage-client`)
-        - (NOTE: actually there's no "building" involved, just copying `vaultage-client` file, the UI is already in .js and ready to be served)
-    - `make serve` serve the UI at `http://localhost:9001`.
-It watches for file changes in the UI.
-    - `make clean` to remove the compiled file `public/dist/vaultage.js`